CircleCI-Public/slack-orb/README.md

 ## Branch Filtering

-Limit Slack notifications to particular branches with the "branch_list" parameter.
+Limit Slack notifications to particular branches with the "branch_pattern" parameter.
 `A comma separated list of regex matchable branch names.
 Notifications will only be sent if sent from a job from these branches.
 By default ".+" will be used to match all branches.
 Pattern must match the full string, no partial matches.`